Espresso: Variables

 Triple baskets are normally straight-sided.
 Portafilters will often come with two spouts, usually closely spaced, and a double-size basket.
-Each spout can optionally dispense into a separate cup, yielding two solo-size (but doppio-brewed) shots, or into a single cup (hence the close spacing).
-True solo shots are rare, with a single shot in a café generally being half of a doppio shot.
-In espresso-based drinks in America, particularly larger milk-based drinks, a drink with three or four shots of espresso will be called "triple" or "quad", respectively.
+Each spout can optionally dispense into a separate cup, yielding two solo-size (but doppio-brewed) espresso, or into a single cup (hence the close spacing).
+True solo espresso are rare, with a single espresso in a café generally being half of a doppio espresso.
+In espresso-based drinks in America, particularly larger milk-based drinks, a drink with three or four espressos will be called "triple" or "quad", respectively.

-The length of the shot can be ristretto (or stretto) (reduced), normale or standard (normal), or lungo (long): these may correspond to a smaller or larger drink with the same amount of ground coffee and same level of extraction or to different length of extraction.
+The length of the espresso can be ristretto (or stretto) (reduced), normale or standard (normal) or lungo (long): these may correspond to a smaller or larger drink with the same amount of ground coffee and same level of extraction or to different length of extraction.
 Proportions vary, and the volume (and low density) of crema makes volume-based comparisons difficult (precise measurement uses the mass of the drink).
 Typically, ristretto is half the volume of normale, and lungo is double to triple the normale volume.
-For a double shot (14 grams of dry coffee), a normale uses about 60 ml of water.
+For a double espresso (14 grams of dry coffee), a normale uses about 60 ml of water.
 A double ristretto, a common form associated with espresso, uses half the amount of water, about 30 ml.
-Ristretto, normale, and lungo may not simply be the same shot stopped at different times (which could result in an under- or over-extracted shot), but have the grind adjusted (finer for ristretto, coarser for lungo) to achieve the target volume.
-A significantly longer shot is the caffè crema, which is longer than a lungo, ranging in size from 120–240 ml, and brewed in the same way, with a coarser grind.
+Ristretto, normale, and lungo may not simply be the same espresso stopped at different times (which could result in an under- or over-extracted espresso), but have the grind adjusted (finer for ristretto, coarser for lungo) to achieve the target volume.
+A significantly longer espresso is the caffè crema, which is longer than a lungo, ranging in size from 120–240 ml, and brewed in the same way, with a coarser grind.
 Passing too much water through the ground coffee can add other, potentially unpleasant flavors to the espresso.